guydoshlab/ribofootPrinter2/preparation/MANE_v1.4_IGV/README.md

 Note: It is important to that the FASTQ footprints files are aligned against the same transcriptome used for IGV.
 In this example we use the MANEv1.4_shornames.FASTQ reduced transcriptome for mapping and IGV.

 # Setting up the environment:
 SAM files should be converted to sorted BAM files using samtools.
+See the samtools website for download and install instructions.
 This can be done locally using a virtual environment, such as Anaconda, but not required.
 Reference for Anaconda: https://github.com/conda/conda?tab=readme-ov-file.
 Details for Anaconda follow.
 ## Generate conda environment (only once)